eylonK14/OperatingSystems_Ex2/README.md

 This project implements a Tic-Tac-Toe game, and uses a netcat clone called mync in order to execute it over processes.

-note: every stage has the capabilities of the all the previous stages.
+note: every stage has the capabilities of all the previous stages.

 ## Table of Contents